paulross/skiplist/docs/source/rolling_median.rst

                 write_array = copy_shared_memory_into_new_numpy_array(write_array_spec)
         return write_array

+This is function that we are going to time so it includes:

+- Copying the numpy array to shared memory.
+- Creating the output shared memory.
+- Computing the rolling median with child processes.
+- Copying the output shared memory to a new numpy array.
+- Disposing of any temporaries.

 Performance
 ^^^^^^^^^^^^

 Running this on 16 column arrays with up to 1m rows with processes from 1 to 16 gives the following execution times.
-Mac OS X with 4 cores and hyper-threading:
+Mac OS X with 4 cores and hyper-threading.
+The rolling median window is 21:

 .. image::
     plots/images/perf_rolling_median_shared_memory.png